 In October 2018, Hurricane Michael severely impacted District lands and the District's Econfina Field Office.
 Recovery from Hurricane Michael became the highest priority for the District's land managers in the central and eastern land management regions.
-Recovery activities included initial damage assessments, securing of facilities and clearing debris for essential access, planning and implementing salvage timber harvests, clearing roads and firelines, clearing and repairing recreation sites, contracting for various hurricane recovery activities, and coordinating with FEMA.
-In addition to hurricane recovery, the District completed numerous land management activities during Fiscal Year 2022-2023.
-Management and restoration efforts included prescribed burns, native species planting, and timber harvesting across the District's 211,714 managed acres.
+Recovery activities included initial damage assessments, securing of facilities and clearing debris for essential access, planning and implementing salvage timber harvests, clearing and repairing roads and firelines, clearing and repairing recreation sites, contracting for various hurricane recovery activities, and coordinating with FEMA.
+In addition to hurricane recovery, the District completed numerous land management activities during Fiscal Year 2023-2024.
+Management and restoration efforts included prescribed burns, native species planting, exotic plant and animal control efforts, as well as timber harvesting and thinning, across the District's 211,732 managed acres.
 In addition, the District maintains and improves public access and recreational amenities such as boat ramps, primitive campsites, and swimming and picnic areas.
-In the pages that follow, Table 5 and Table 6 provide additional information on specific land restoration activities completed during the year.
-The Fiscal Year 2023-2024 staffing and management budget by WMA can be found in Table 7.
+In the pages that follow, Table 6.5 and Table 6.6 provide additional information on specific land restoration activities completed during the year.
+The Fiscal Year 2024-2025 staffing and management budget by WMA can be found in Table 7.

-To date, the District has conserved and protected 225,857 acres primarily through fee simple acquisition.
+To date, the District has conserved and protected 225,931 acres primarily through fee simple acquisition.
 These lands help promote wetland and floodplain functions, groundwater recharge, surface and groundwater quality, and fish and wildlife habitat, as well as protect natural systems.
 All District-owned lands are accessible to the public and are managed to provide public access and resource-based recreation.